LucasChampoux/MTGCommanderAISystemKotlin/adr/0005-agent-model-backend.md

   on cost and independence grounds, but not adopted now — current hardware isn't there yet.
 Not rejected in principle; worth revisiting if that changes.
-- **Other hosted APIs.** Not seriously evaluated — no particular reason to introduce a second AI vendor into a project already built around Claude as the design partner.

 ## Consequences

 - Real, ongoing per-call cost, unlike a free local model — worth